Nneji123/Credit-Card-Fraud-Detection/README.md

 docker-compose logs
 ```
 The **docker-compose** method can also be used to deploy the API and Streamlit app on Heroku(using Dockhero which is not free) or using cloud services such as Microsoft Azure, Amazon Web Services or Google Cloud Platform.

 ## Deployment
-The API has been deployed using the dockerfile on heroku.
+The API can be deployed using the dockerfile on heroku or by.

 <details>
   <summary><b>💻 Deploying the API</b></summary>